Algebraic independence of solutions to multiple Lotka-Volterra systems: Preliminaries

 Of particular interest is the field of constants of $\mathcal{U}$, which is

+This field can be showed to be algebraically closed.
 Because we assume that $\mathcal{U}$ is the cardinality of the continuum, we can also assume that $\mathcal{C} = \mathbb{C}$, the field of complex numbers, and will do so in the rest of this article.
-We again refer the reader to \cite{marker2005model} for a proof of the existence of such a differential field.

 We now recall the key model-theoretic notion of \emph{definable sets} in this context.
 By a definable set, we simply mean a boolean combination of solution sets, in $\mathcal{U}$, of differential equations with parameters in a subfield of $\mathcal{U}$.
 Note that the general notion of definable set is more complex, as it allows for quantification, or equivalently, states that a coordinate projection of a definable set is definable.
 That this coincides with the previous definition is a consequence of quantifier elimination for $\mathrm{DCF}_0$.
-The \emph{order} of a definable set $S$ over some field $K$ is